-There is no other word that conjures up an instant image of Ancient Rome faster than- Gladiator-.
-Movies and t.v. shows have been created over the past century to extend and glorify the life of trained killers who were synonymous with the Eternal City and its empire 2,000 years ago.
+There is no other word that conjures up an instant image of Ancient Rome faster than “Gladiator”.
+Over the past few decades, Hollywood has extended and glorified the life of trained killers who were synonymous with the Eternal City and its empire 2,000 years ago.
+The actual word “Gladiator” comes from latin and simply means a person holding the Gladius, or “sword”.

-From the many movies, we understand that gladiator matches were not some primitive battle of 2 guys with no shirts on fighting with a sword.
-They could actually be quite complex battles with numerous different individual or group fights happening at one time.
-There were many “types” of gladiators.
+From the many movies, we are convinced that gladiator matches were a primitive battle between two topless men, fighting with swords.
+In reality, the battles could be complex.
+Numerous different individual or group fights could happen at one time.
+There were also many “types” of gladiators.
 The type of gladiator you were, would then determine the kind of outfit you would wear.
-Below are a few of the more popular types of Gladiators:
+Below are a few of the more popular types of Gladiators and what they wore:

-- Samnite (named after an enemy of Rome called the Samnites) was characteristic of a man wearing a protective armor on his left leg, holding a square shield, a gladius and a Helmut.
+- Samnite (named after an enemy of Rome called the Samnites) was characteristic of a man wearing a protective armor on his left leg, holding a square shield, a gladius and a roman gladiator helmet.

-- Myrmillo – While the exact meaning of where the word comes from is up to debate, the main characteristics of these gladiators were that of having a gladius, rectangular shield, big leather belt, a Large helmet with grating in front of the face, protective coverings over the shins and right arm.
+- Myrmillo – While the exact meaning of where the word comes from is debated, the main characteristics of these gladiators were that of having a gladius, rectangular shield, big leather belt, a large roman gladiator helmet with grating in front of the face, protective coverings over the shins and right arm.

 Your next question might be how do we know what they all looked like?
 We have hundreds of Ancient mosaics to look at that have remained in pristine condition all these years!

 Gladiators were housed in a Ludus.
 The most famous is the Ludus Magnus in Rome, which is located right next to the Colosseum.
 It was essentially an enclosed fortress with only one gate that served as an entrance and exit.
-Gladiators were slaves and therefore had zero rights.
-A gladiator was trained for 2 years, before actually being allowed to step into the Arena for his first fight.
+Remember, gladiators were slaves and therefore had zero rights.
+A gladiator was trained for two years, before actually being allowed to step into the Arena for his first fight.
+It sounds like a lot of time, but they were often fighting for their lives.

-Training consisted of holding both a wooden sword and shield which would be twice the weight of the real weapons to allow them to become used to the burden of these Essentials tools in their battles.
-They would then practice on a – Palus– which was a wooden pole up to 6 feet high.
-They would master the blows and parries that would be re-enacted in a real fight until they became second nature.
+Training consisted of holding both a wooden sword and shield which would be twice the weight of the real weapons.
+This allowed them to become used to the burden of the weapons used in battles.
+They would then practice their strikes and attack on a Palus, a wooden pole standing in the ground reaching up to six feet tall.
+They would master the blows used in a real fight until they became second nature.
 After two years of training, this novicius or novice was a trained killer.

 5. Where did they fight?

-Once they had finished their required training, they were ready to battle in the Arena.
-The word arena comes from the latin word- Harena– which simply meant sand and was the preferred medium to use to absorb blood.
-In the early days, an arena would consist of an ad-hoc structure made of wood that would be dismantled after the games.
+Once gladiators had finished their required training, they were ready to battle in the Arena.
+The word arena comes from the latin word Harena which simply meant sand.
+Sand was the preferred material used on the floor to absorb blood.
+In the early days, an Colosseum Arena floor would consist of an ad-hoc structure made of wood that would be dismantled after the games.
 During the Imperial period, great structures in stone were built throughout the empire to house these games so loved by the people, with the biggest one being the Colosseum.
-We can attest to the immense popularity due to the amount of Amphitheaters that existed throughout the Ancient Roman Empire- Approximately 230!
+We can attest to the immense popularity of gladiatorial games due to the number of Amphitheaters that existed throughout the Ancient Roman Empire – approximately 230!

 6. Thumbs up or Thumbs down?

-Contrary to popular belief, gladiators were not slaughtered en masse during a games.
-While it’s true that a gladiator was a slave, they were valued slaves due to the time invested in them.
-As a gladiator school owner, you had to invest in their training and their food.
-Having them slaughtered at the first opportunity would not have made any sense economically.
+Contrary to popular belief, ancient Rome gladiators were not slaughtered en masse during the games.
+While it’s true that a gladiator was a slave, they were considered valuable slaves due to the time invested in them.
+If you owned a gladiator school in Rome, you had to invest in the training and the food.
+Having the men slaughtered at the first opportunity would not have made any sense economically.
+Even in ancient Rome, sporting events presented great business opportunities.

-When a gladiator was defeated he could hold up 2 fingers as a symbol of mercy at which point the opposing gladiator would lower his weapon and turn to the Emperor or sponsor of the games to see if he would live or die.
-As far as the thumbs up and thumbs down go, unfortunately we have no evidence of this being the case.
+When a gladiator was defeated he could hold up two fingers as a symbol of mercy at which point the opposing gladiator would lower his weapon and turn to the Emperor or sponsor of the games to see if he would live or die.
+As far as the thumbs up and thumbs down go, unfortunately we have no evidence of this being the signal used.

 - If you’re visiting Rome, learn more about the Roman Gladiators with our expert guides on one of our Colosseum Tours